 - Comfits – Spiced sweets for breath freshening, digestion, or decoration.
 Common in Elizabethan banquets.

-- Dashi & Furikake – Three ways to make dashi (1603 recipe included), plus a recipe for Furikake from leftover kombu and bonito.
+- Dashi & Furikake – Three ways to make dashi, including a 1603 recipe, plus furikake made from leftover kombu and bonito.

 - Homemade Vegetable Stock & Bouillon – Reduce feast costs and enhance flavor with shelf-stable stock powder and fridge-stored bouillon.